danielwatson6/hate-speech-project/README.md

 - [Google News Word2Vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing): place the file directly in the `data` directory.

 - [Twitter moral foundations dataset](https://psyarxiv.com/w4f72/): rename the directory to `twitter_mf` and place it in the `data` directory.
 To scrape the tweets from their id's, run `python -m scraping.twitter_mf` and then to clean the data run `python -m scripts.clean_twitter_mf`.
+To have a fixed heldout dataset that represents well the rest of the data, create a shuffled version of the data: `cat data/twitter_mf.clean.csv | shuf > data/twitter_mf.clean.shuffled.csv` (macOS users: `sort` by hash is a good substitute for `shuf`).

 ### Scraping